 If you have any pimples that have come to a head and are about to pop, it is best to pop them yourself before shaving.
 Although in most situations it is best to leave pimples alone, popping them yourself before you shave is better than risking popping them while shaving and contaminating the pimple with the razor.

 It is important to keep all of your tools sanitized.
-That is why it is recommended to apply shave lotion or cream with clean hands instead of a brush, to avoid spreading bacteria.
+That is why it is best to apply shave lotion or cream with clean hands instead of a brush, to avoid spreading bacteria.
 You should also disinfect your razor before and after each use.

 Wet and Dry Shaving Before or After Shower?